ateschan/etchasketch/README.md

 ## Getting Started

-To get started with the Etch-a-Sketch project, follow these simple steps:
+To get started with the Etch-a-Sketch, follow these simple steps:

 1. **Clone the Repository**:
 git clone https://github.com/ateschan/etchasketch